-To some college students, heavy drinking that leads to vomiting is not alcohol abuse but simply having a good time and being “one of the gang.”
+To some college students, heavy drinking that leads to vomiting is not alcohol abuse.
+It’s simply having a good time and being “one of the gang.”

 And to many whose religion requires abstinence, simply tasting an alcohol beverage is not only alcohol abuse but a sin.

-To many activists, a married couple quietly enjoying a drink with their dinner is guilty of abusing alcohol if they happen to be twenty years of age.
+To many activists, a married adult couple quietly enjoying a drink with their dinner is guilty of abusing alcohol.
+That is, if they happen to be twenty years of age.

 To the National Highway Traffic Safety Administration (NIAAA) it’s an accident that’s alcohol related.
 For example, if a driver whose had a drink is sitting at a red light and rear-ended by a teetotaler.
 It considers such a crash to be implicitly caused by alcohol abuse.
 Or if an officer sees a beer can on the ground near a crash, it’s alcohol-related.

 II.
 In American Society

 Our historical background and multi-cultural population have created wide and strong disagreements over what’s alcohol abuse.

-- The Colonial tradition taught us that alcohol is the “good gift of God” to be used and enjoyed by all, including small children.
+- The Colonial tradition taught us that alcohol is the “good gift of God.”
+It was to be used and enjoyed by all, including small children.

 - Our temperance and Prohibition experiences taught us that alcohol is “demon rum.”
 It’s the cause of almost all poverty, crime, violence, and other problems.
 Many people were convinced that alcohol was the cause of crime.
 So, on the eve of Prohibition, some towns went so far as to sell their jails.1 Temperance systematically promoted both fear and hostility toward alcohol beverages.
 Much of that continues to this day.
 And Salvation Army General Evangeline Booth summarized this belief in a poem.2